Mr3ch0/info_gather/README.md

 # info_gather
 Gather Windows Info for POC.
-A good use case is mousejacking
+A good use case is a POC for mousejacking finding on a pentest report.

 Run the server and any port using: